FairgateLabs/bitvmx-hackathon-games/GAME_FLOW.md

 - The game uses BitVMX's dispute resolution protocol to verify the answer
 - The winner automatically receives the bet funds

+## BitVMX One-Time Setup

+Before any game can be played, both players must perform a one-time initialization process on their respective BitVMX nodes.
+This setup creates the necessary cryptographic keys, establishes P2P communication, and funds the system for Bitcoin operations.

+The `initial_setup()` method performs the following initialization steps:

+1. **P2P Address Setup** - Establishes peer-to-peer communication information for BitVMX protocol participation
+2. **Wallet Address Setup** - Creates and funds the main Bitcoin wallet (requires at least 1 BTC)
+3. **Operator Key Creation** - Generates the main cryptographic key for protocol operations
+4. **Funding Key Creation** - Sets up Child Pays for Parent (CPFP) speed-up capability (requires 1 BTC)

+This one-time setup is essential for any BitVMX node to participate in protocols, handle Bitcoin transactions, and perform speed-up operations when needed.
+The setup must be completed before any game can be initiated.

 ## Game States

 The game progresses through the following states: